kubo-azu/Click-qPCR/README.md

 ## Example Analysis with Sample Data

-This example uses the updated sample data ([Click-qPCR_template.csv(Click-qPCR_template.csv)]) which includes genes designed to show up-regulation, down-regulation, and no change.
+This example uses the updated sample data ([Click-qPCR_template.csv](Click-qPCR_template.csv)) which includes genes designed to show up-regulation, down-regulation, and no change.

 ### 1. Load Sample Data and Perform Analysis